SamsShow/pushindexer/packages/x402-sdk/README.md

 ### Payment Processing Fails

-- ✅ Verify you provided one of: `walletProvider`, `privateKey`, `universalSigner`, or `paymentEndpoint`
+- Verify you provided one of: `walletProvider`, `privateKey`, `universalSigner`, or `paymentEndpoint`
-- ✅ Check that ethers.js is installed if using `walletProvider` or `privateKey`
+- Check that ethers.js is installed if using `walletProvider` or `privateKey`
-- ✅ Verify your wallet has sufficient balance
+- Verify your wallet has sufficient balance
-- ✅ Check network connectivity and RPC endpoint
+- Check network connectivity and RPC endpoint
-- ✅ Ensure facilitator contract address is correct
+- Ensure facilitator contract address is correct
+- Enable debug mode to see detailed error information

 ### 402 Response Not Handled

-- ✅ Verify response status code is exactly 402
+- Verify response status code is exactly 402
-- ✅ Check that payment requirements include `recipient` and `amount`
+- Check that payment requirements include `recipient` and `amount`
-- ✅ Ensure response is valid JSON
+- Ensure response is valid JSON

 ### Infinite Retry Loop

-- ✅ SDK automatically prevents this (max 1 retry)
+- SDK automatically prevents this (max 1 retry)
-- ✅ Check that payment processor returns valid transaction hash
+- Check that payment processor returns valid transaction hash

 ---